Blackdog-Programmer/JSP/README.md

 </ul>

 ## 5. JSP directives
-<h2>The jsp directives are messages that tells the web container how to translate a JSP page into the corresponding servlet</h2>
+The <strong>jsp directives</strong> are messages that tells the web container how to translate a JSP page into the corresponding servlet<br>
 <ul>
   <li>page directive</li>
   <li>include directive</li>